logicalhan/Bootstrapped-Rails/readme.md

 # This is a fork of the gem 'bootstrap-rails'

 As specified below, the license is being included.
+Feel free to fork and mess around with this.
+(uses bootstrap v2)

 ## License
 Copyright (c) 2011 AnjLab